Land pollution and our Contaminated Land Strategy

 These must take in to account the proposed end-use of the site.

-Provided this policy is adhered to, no recently developed sites will fall in to the category of contaminated land defined under Part IIA of the Environmental Protection Act.
+Provided this policy is adhered to, no recently developed sites will be considered contaminated, as defined under Part IIA of the Environmental Protection Act.

 Land-use history report